-Before discussing the approximation of a term-document matrix C by one of lower rank, we first motivate such an approximation.
-Recall the vector space representation of documents and queries introduced in Chapter 7.
+But first, we motivate such an approximation.
+Recall the vector space representation of documents and queries introduced in Chapter 6.
 This vector space representation enjoys a number of advantages including the uniform treatment of queries and documents as vectors, the induced score computation based on cosine similarity, the ability to weight different terms differently, and its extension beyond document retrieval to such applications as clustering and classification.
 The vector space representation suffers, however, from its inability to cope with two classic problems arising in natural languages: synonymy and polysemy.
-Synonymy refers to a case where two different words (say car and automobile) have the same meaning.
-Because the vector space representation fails to capture the relationship between synonymous terms such as car and automobile - according each a separate dimension in the vector space - we may have a situation where the computed similarity $\vec{q} \cdot \vec{d}$ between a query $\vec{q}$ (say, car) and a document $\vec{d}$ containing these terms underestimates the true similarity that a user would perceive.
+Synonymy refers to a case where two different words (say, car and automobile) have the same meaning.
+Because the vector space representation fails to capture the relationship between synonymous terms such as car and automobile - according each a separate dimension in the vector space.
+Consequently, the computed similarity $\vec{q} \cdot \vec{d}$ between a query \vec{q} (say, car) and a document \vec{d} containing both car and automobile underestimates the true similarity that a user would perceive.
 Polysemy on the other hand refers to the case where a term such as charge has multiple meanings, so that the computed similarity $\vec{q} \cdot \vec{d}$ overestimates the similarity that a user would perceive.
 Could we use the co-occurrences of terms (whether, for instance, charge occurs in a document containing steed versus in a document containing electron) to capture the latent semantic associations of terms and alleviate these problems?